-Tori Lawrence is a choreographer and filmmaker and serves as the Artistic Director of Tori Lawrence + Co.
-She is the 2019-2020 Artist-in-Residence and Lecturer at Middlebury College (Vermont).
-She creates immersive site-specific dances, interdisciplinary performance installations, and dance films.
+Tori Lawrence is a choreographer, filmmaker, and educator who creates site-specific multimedia performances and digital/analog dance films.
 Her environmentally-based work inspires an imaginative and sustainable way of looking at, thinking about, and using space.
-Her choreography has been presented nationally and internationally, including three site-specific performance commissions by the Barnes Foundation in Philadelphia, where she created “Holding Place,” an evening-length work created in response to the architecture of the Barnes’ new Philadelphia campus.
-The performance was set to music by acclaimed Brooklyn-based music group Bing & Ruth.
+Her site-specific choreography has been presented nationally and internationally, including three commissions by the Barnes Foundation in Philadelphia, where she created “Holding Place,” an evening-length multimedia performance featuring acclaimed Brooklyn-based musicians Bing & Ruth.
+The work was created in response to the architecture of the Barnes’ new Philadelphia campus.
 Philadelphia Weekly describes her site-specific work as “poignant,” “stunning,” and “arresting.”

 She was awarded the 2019-20 Artist-in-Residence and Dance Lecturer position at Middlebury College, where she taught courses in Movement & Media, Improvisation, and Contemporary Technique.
 She has also been a Lecturer in Dance at the University of Kansas (2017) and has worked as a guest artist with dance programs at Franklin & Marshall College (2018) and Drexel University (2021).